cankoluman/Archetype-Serializer/README.md

 In separating the project, the serializer will no longer have access to the internal calls in 'Archetype', but I am hoping that this will actually be a positive factor.
 For json reads we would only need the Models.
 However json writes are a litle more complex.

 Also, as a result of the separation, we are possibly introducing the potential for breaking changes.
-However, I will attempt to control these by suing version checking.
+However, I will attempt to control these by using version checking.

 For anybody who wants to play with a version of Archetype that contains the serializer, you can have a look at my original fork here: https://github.com/cankoluman/Archetype/tree/stable.
 However, development in this fork will cease.